Vyogami/uni/amity-basic-simulation-lab/open-ended/project1/README.md

 ### Problem Scope

-In this experiment, we are tasked with creating a number guessing game.
+In this project, we are tasked with creating a number guessing game.
 The game will generate a random integer number between 1 and 50 and the player will have to guess the number.
 The game will provide feedback to the player based on their guess, and the player will have a maximum of 10 chances to guess the number.

 ### Technical Review

-To complete this experiment, we will use the `randi` function from MATLAB to generate a random integer number between 1 and 50.
+To complete this project, we will use the `randi` function from MATLAB to generate a random integer number between 1 and 50.
 We will also use basic input/output functions to interact with the player and provide feedback based on their guesses.

 ### Design Requirements

-The design for this experiment must satisfy the following requirements:
+The design for this project must satisfy the following requirements:

 - Generate a random integer number between 1 and 50
 - Allow the player to make guesses